-- Select a sequence in the Overview or Sequences view then choose Sequences > Trim Sequence. - Right-click on a sequence in the Overview or Sequences view then choose Trim Sequence.
+Select a sequence in the Overview or Sequences view, then do any of the following:

+- Press the Trim Sequence tool ( ) from the toolbar. - Choose Sequences > Trim Sequence. - Right-click on the sequence and choose Trim Sequence.

-In both cases, the Trim Sequences dialog opens and the sequence range text boxes are initially populated with the first and last nucleotides or amino acids.
+The Trim Sequences dialog opens and the sequence range text boxes are initially populated with the first and last nucleotides or amino acids.